 Covid-19 changes to council committee meetings

-Due to the current social distancing protocols our public meetings will now be streamed live on our YouTube channel.
+Due to the current social distancing protocols we have made changes to how our public meetings take place.

-Details of how you can access the webcasting facility will be published on the council committee meeting pages.
-This service will temporarily replace the audio minute's service.
+Details of how you can access the webcasting facility are published on the council committee meeting pages.

 The supplementary question will be played or read at the committee and the relevant cabinet member or officer will be asked to respond in the usual way - either by answering the question at the meeting, or by providing an undertaking to write back to the questioner with a written response.

-We will record all responses to supplementary questions in the formal minutes of the committee meeting.
+We record all responses to supplementary questions in the formal minutes of the committee meeting.

-Most of the council's executive decisions (those taken by Cabinet, a Cabinet Member or an officer under specific delegation) and our operational decisions (those taken by council officers under delegation) are likely to be able to progress in line with usual practices.
+Most of the council's executive decisions (those taken by Cabinet, a Cabinet Member or an officer under specific delegation) and our operational decisions (those taken by council officers under delegation) are able to progress in line with usual practices.

-Our decisions will continue to be taken in the usual way - decision reports will be published (for five working days), the decisions will be taken and published and the call-in rules will still apply to our key and non-key decisions.
+Our decisions continue to be taken in the usual way - decision reports are published (for five working days), the decisions are taken and published and the call-in rules still apply to our key and non-key decisions.